Swap your unwanted Christmas presents online!

 Without wanting to sound too Bah, Humbug about the whole thing, if you have received a present you really didn't want, you don’t have to just shove it in the loft to gather dust.
 Instead, there are far better things to do with it -- just follow these top tips!

 Thanks to the wonderful world of the internet, it’s never been easier to sell your unwanted presents.
 Gone are the days of standing in the wind and the rain at a car boot sale.
 Instead, you can simply set up an account online and off you go.
-Have a read of The best places to sell your unwanted Christmas presents for a detailed analysis of the relative merits of the different online auction sites, and their fees.
+Have a read of Sell your unwanted Christmas presents online.

 The problem with selling items is that it can often be more hassle than it’s worth.
 Half the time you don’t even make as much money as you’d hoped, or it’s a lot less than the item was originally bought for -- particularly when fees are taken into account.